AdguardTeam/KnowledgeBase/docs/mac/install-uninstall.md

 ## Uninstall

 ### Regular
-First of all, open 'Finder' app by clicking on a respective icon:
+First of all, open the Finder app by clicking on a respective icon:

 ![Open Finder](https://cdn.adguard.com/public/Adguard/En/Articles/howtodelete/finder.png)